vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Layouts.md

 # Template

-Scaffold the content
+Embed or extend views to create templates.

 ## Overview

-You can embed the view in the page structure.
+There will be situations, where you would like to use certain views at multiple places in your project and that's where the template systems comes in handy.
+You can embed the view in another or extend the view to be used for a different view.

 ```swift
 struct SimplePage: Page {